linear-b/gitstream/docs/automation-actions.md

 ## Overview

 [`send-http-request`](#send-http-request) is executed immediately after the evaluation of the condition.
-For all other actions, gitStream executes the actions in the order they are listed.
+For all other actions, gitStream executes the actions in the order they are listed per automation.
 If an action result fails, the following actions will not be executed.

 - [`add-comment`](#add-comment) :fontawesome-brands-github: :fontawesome-brands-gitlab:
 - [`add-github-check`](#add-github-check) :fontawesome-brands-github: